65-7a/calculator/README.md

-# calculator
+# Calculator
-Simple Java GUI calculator using Swing.
+Simple Java GUI calculator using Swing and FlatLaf.